 Dr. Terry Watnick, M.D., is an associate professor in the Division of Nephrology at the University of Maryland School of Medicine, where she established an inherited renal disease clinic.
 She has also been an investigator in several multicenter clinical trials recruiting patients with ADPKD, including TEMPO.
 She moved to the University of Maryland School of Medicine in 2012 where she leads the Baltimore Polycystic Kidney Disease Research and Clinical Core Center.
 She currently serves as the Scientific Advisory Committee (SAC) Chair for the PKD Foundation’s Board of Trustees.
 Dr. Watnick received her medical degree from The Yale School of Medicine and completed her internal medicine training at Yale-New Haven Hospital.
 She then moved to the Johns Hopkins Hospital where she received clinical training in Nephrology.
 She also completed a research fellowship that was focused on the genetics of autosomal dominant polycystic kidney disease.
 Dr. Watnick subsequently joined the faculty at the Johns Hopkins School of Medicine where she rose through the ranks to associate professor.
 During this time she continued to develop her clinical and research interests in inherited kidney diseases.

-Has been Section Chief of Nephrology in the Department of Medicine since March, 2002, and is also the John Gammill Professor in Polycystic Kidney Disease.
-He is a former Chair of the Scientific Advisory Committee of the Polycystic Kidney Disease Foundation and also the President, Board of Directors, for the Oklahoma Foundation for Kidney Disease.
-Serves on the Board of Directors of LifeShare Transplant Donor Services of Oklahoma and is currently the UNOS designated physician for the OU Mecical Center Kidney Transplant Program and the OU Medical Center Pancreas Transplant Program
+Dr. Cowley has been Section Chief of Nephrology in the Department of Medicine since March, 2002, and is also the John Gammill Professor in Polycystic Kidney Disease.
+He is a former Chair of the Scientific Advisory Committee and is the current Chair of the PKD Foundation Board of Trustees.
+He is also the President, Board of Directors, for the Oklahoma Foundation for Kidney Disease.
+Dr. Cowley serves on the Board of Directors of LifeShare Transplant Donor Services of Oklahoma and is currently the UNOS designated physician for the OU Medical Center Kidney Transplant Program and the OU Medical Center Pancreas Transplant Program

 John J. Bissler, M.D.